B.S., Biology (Minors: Chemistry and Anthropology), Cumberland University

 Office Location: Memorial Hall, 309D

 Professor Atwood has been an employee of Cumberland University since 2005.
-She has primarily taught the introductory-level biology course for non-majors (BIO 100 Principles of Biology).
-In addition to her teaching responsibilities, she coordinates the EPA compliance standards for the sciences.
-She is the faculty advisor for the CU chapter of Alpha Omicron Pi women’s fraternity, Lambda Omicron, of which she is a founding member, and is a co-sponsor of the Pre-Professional Society.
-She has served on several university committees.
-Current professional memberships include the National Science Teachers Association and the Tennessee Academy of Science.
+In addition to her teaching responsibilities, she served as the EPA compliance officer for the sciences for 5 years.
+She is the faculty advisor for the CU chapter of Alpha Omicron Pi women’s fraternity, Lambda Omicron, of which she is a founding member.
+She is a co-sponsor of the Pre-Professional Society and the Pi Sigma chapter of Beta Beta Beta National Biological Honor Society.
+She has served on various university committees.
+Current professional memberships include the Tennessee Academy of Science.

-In addition to her education in Biology, Professor Atwood has additional graduate coursework in the field of Education, and one of her current research interests involves science education in higher education, as well as at elementary and secondary grade levels.
+In addition to her education in Biology, Professor Atwood has additional graduate coursework in the field of Education, and one of her current research interests involves science education at all levels.
 She has particular interests in alternative content delivery and technology in the classroom.
 She has implemented various tools in her traditional sections, as well as her hybrid and online sections, such as personal response systems, or clickers, screen casting lectures, and case studies.
-She is a co-director of the summer science camp for 6th graders.
-In the past, she was instrumental in establishing a partnership with a middle school program that brought 7th & 8th graders to campus to perform various science activities throughout the school year.
-She is currently a Science Olympiad coach for a local school and is helping to develop the curriculum for a new elective course for a local high school.
+She has been involved in various outreach programs such as summer science camps and after school programs.
+She is currently a Science Olympiad coach for a local school and is participating in curriculum development of a new elective course for a local high school.

-Professor Atwood’s other area of research interest is stream ecology and water quality.
-This past summer she held a workshop funded through the Middle TN STEM Innovation Hub for elementary and secondary educators involving water quality.
-The workshop involved field work and actual data collection for the City of Lebanon.
-At the end of the workshop, participating educators had new knowledge and activities to share with their students in the counties of Wilson, Sumner, and Davidson.
-She is currently working on a raingarden project with the City of Lebanon.
+Professor Atwood’s other area of research is stream ecology and water quality.
+She has offered summer workshops the last 2 summers for elementary and secondary educators involving water quality.
+The workshops involved field work and actual data collection for the City of Lebanon.
+Through these workshops funded through the Middle TN STEM Innovation Hub, participants gained new knowledge and activities to share with their students in the counties of Wilson, Sumner, and Davidson.
+Professor Atwood also worked on a rain garden project last year that involved a partnership between CU and the City of Lebanon that provided a new rain garden on the Cumberland campus.
+Many CU students helped plant the garden which will be used not only as a water quality/flood control tool, but as an education tool for the entire community.